Tapestry or needlepoint is a fine art that can give you incredible results. Get to grip with all the basics and start creating your own masterpieces!

 The basket-weave stitch: – this is a diagonal stitch that crosses over the canvas, both horizontally and vertically.
 Each stitch is created on a diagonal so you build up the pattern in a triangular shape.

 The continental stitch – this is great for when you want to create one row of colour.
-For the continental, each stitch is placed to the left or right, forming the single row.
+For the continental, each stitch is placed to the left or right, forming a single row.

 In all cases, you should pay close attention to the way you work.
 Yarn should never be pulled too tightly through the canvas – pulling the thread through too tightly will distort the shape of the canvas.
 Similarly, if the thread is too loose your tapestry will not have the right effect.